-Our definition of a small cat is 5-10 pounds; medium cat is 10-15 pounds; large cat is 15-20 pounds; and extra large cat is any cat that weighs more than 20 pounds.
+Our definition of a small cat is 5-10 pounds; a medium cat is 10-15 pounds; large cat is 15-20 pounds; and an extra-large cat is any cat that weighs more than 20 pounds.
 Again, the Litter-Robot does not have an upper weight limit, so whether or not the Litter-Robot will be comfortable for a large or fat cat is up to the individual.
 As long as the cat can enter the globe and turn around inside it comfortably, it doesn't matter how much it weighs.
 The Litter-Robot Open Air was made with larger cats in mind.
-It has a larger entryway and expanded litter bed area to accomodate larger cats.
+It has a larger entryway and expanded litter bed area to accommodate larger cats.

 4. What are the dimensions of the Litter-Robot?
 Will it fit in my home?

 At first, we recommend placing your Litter-Robot near your cat's old litter box.
 As soon as your cat starts using the Litter-Robot regularly, remove the old litter box.
 At this point, the placement is up to you.
 Because the Litter-Robot reduces almost all odor, prevents litter tracking, and has an 8-hour sleep setting (when it will not cycle), you can place it in virtually any room in the house without disturbance.
 If you decide to place it out of sight, set a reminder, so it's not out of mind!
 You'll need to change the waste drawer liner about once every 7-10 days (with one cat) and add litter as needed.

 6. My cat won't use it.
 What should I do?